 Si-Yan Darren Li

-Mr. Li began his cello studies at the age of 5 in China.
-At the age of 9, he was accepted to the Central Conservatory of Music in Beijing.
-After moving to the United States in his early teens, he continued his cello studies with Orlando Cole in Philadelphia.
-He holds a Bachelor of Music degree from The Juilliard School and a Master of Music and Artist Diploma from the Peabody Institute of the Johns Hopkins University.
-In addition to Orlando Cole, his principal teachers include Fred Sherry, Harvey Shapiro, Alan Stepansky and David Hardy.
-His other mentors include Gary Hoffman, Frans Helmerson, Ralph Kirshbaum and Tsutsumi Tsuyoshi.
+Mr. Li holds a Bachelor of Music degree from The Juilliard School and a Master of Music and Artist Diploma from the Peabody Institute of the Johns Hopkins University.
+In addition to Orlando Cole, his principal teachers include Fred Sherry, Harvey Shapiro, Alan Stepansky, and David Hardy.
+His other mentors include Gary Hoffman, Frans Helmerson, Ralph Kirshbaum, Tsutsumi Tsuyoshi, and Pamela Frank.
 Mr. Li plays a 1773 cello by Giovanni Battista Guadagnini, generously on loan from the private collection of Mr. and Mrs. Rin Kei-Mei.